 In an emergency, the District Board of Trustees is responsible for determining general response policy and performing financial oversight.
-The District Incident Commander is responsible for organizing District response activities, supervising any hired staff or contractors working for the District, and for coordinating with outside agencies.
-The District may establish the position of Emergency Levee Worker for purposes of hiring or re-assigning non-District staff for levee patrol or other flood fighting tasks at the time of the emergency.
+The District Incident Commander is responsible for organizing District response activities, hiring and supervising staff or contractors working for the District, and for coordinating with outside agencies.
+The District Trustees hereby establish the position of Emergency Levee Worker for purposes of hiring or otherwise obtaining non-District staff, or re-assigning District staff, for levee patrol or other flood fighting tasks at the time of the emergency.